linnil1/slack_emoji_bot/readme.md

 	anonymous send data to the channel

-	anon [text] to command_bot and you will see your data in channel anonymously
+	* anon [text] to command_bot and you will see your data in channel anonymously

+	* anon --who=name [text] to command_bot and you can post message with others name

 * NTU118 module